SilentCircle/contact-discovery/README.md

 * If we don't know who your friends are, we can't tell the NSA when they beat us with a rubber hose.

-To that end, Phil Zimmermann developed a protocol for performing contact discovery without sending the server all your contacts.
+To that end, Phil Zimmermann developed a protocol (we call it the Silent Circle Contact Discovery Protocol, or SCCDP for unpronounceable) for performing contact discovery without sending the server all your contacts.
 This readme is both a description of the protocol and a documentation of the prototype server included here.